emberjs/guides/source/configuring-ember/disabling-prototype-extensions.md

 will have no way to detect changes to the array and the template will not update as the underlying array changes.

-Additionally, if you try to set the model of an `Ember.ArrayController` to a plain native array, it will raise an exception since it no longer implements the `Ember.Array` interface.

 You can manually coerce a native array into an array that implements the required interfaces using the convenience method `Ember.A`: